TeslaRC/.github/profile/README.md

 # TeslaRC FPV Organization

-Welcome to TeslaRC FPV, where we bring you cutting-edge technology for remote controlling FPV RC cars with unlimited range over 4G/LTE, maintaining ultra-low latency below 130ms, all while keeping it cost-effective.
+Welcome to TeslaRC FPV, where we bring you easy to setup, cutting-edge technology for remote controlling FPV RC cars with unlimited range over 4G/LTE, maintaining ultra-low latency below 130ms, all while keeping it cost-effective.
 Explore our repositories to discover the world of high-definition video streaming and precise control for your RC car.

 ## Onboard Controller Repository